-The Witch Trials Memorial is located on Liberty Street between Charter Street and Derby Street, and is open from dawn till dusk.
+The Witch Trials Memorial is located on Liberty Street between Charter Street and Derby Street and is open from dawn till dusk.
 It is handicapped accessible and is appropriate for all ages.